artsandmetaphysics/goodlifeodyssey/_dialogues/why-not-make-america-christian.md

 <span class="sc">Aaron:</span> Christianity may be waning in the west, but it’s growing in China and Africa.
 Clearly God’s kingdom can thrive even in many situations.
 Besides, Americans won’t give up their religions freedom now.

-<span class="sc">Dijon:</span> That’s irrelevant, what matters is whether a Christian should want to have a Christian state—
+<span class="sc">Dijon:</span> That’s irrelevant.
+I’m not suggesting that Christians try to take power.
+What I want to understand is whether a Christian should _want_ to have a Christian state.

 <span class="sc">Aaron:</span> It’s not irrelevant.
 Only a lovers-of-thoughts would consider such a hypothetical situation.
-A lover-of-action must focus on immediate situations—how to spread the faith in our current country.
+A lover-of-action must focus on the present situation—how to spread the faith in our current country.
+You can’t alter the stars, which are set by God.

-<span class="sc">Dijon:</span> I was only hoping for indulgences.
-I’d really like to know what you think, even if the question is less relevant for you.
+<span class="sc">Dijon:</span> I was hoping for conversational indulgences.
+I’d really like to know what you think, even if the question seems irrelevant.

 <span class="sc">Aaron:</span> Okay, I’ll continue: Christianity isn’t homogeneous.
 I know Jesus died for my sins, but I’m much less confident that infants need to be baptised.
 Who would regulate these smaller disagreements?

-<span class="sc">Dijon:</span> That’s a good point; I suspect the first amendment was meant to protect Puritans from Anglicans more than Buddhists from Christians.
+<span class="sc">Dijon:</span> Good point, the first amendment was written more so to protect Puritans from Anglicans than Buddhists from Christians.
 I worry that if religion is relegated to the realm of opinion, all morality will be too—corroding our country.

-<span class="sc">Aaron:</span> I believe there exists an absolutely correct moral standard, but I am not confident what it is.
-Prostituting children is usually wrong but evading taxes may be debatable, especially if you’re poor.
-Similarly, I may believe that there is one true religion, while not being entirely certain that I found it.
+<span class="sc">Aaron:</span> There is an absolutely correct moral standard, but it’s only partially known.
+The Bible doesn’t answer every ethical question.
+Similarly, there is one true religion, but it’s not perfectly clear which one.

 <span class="sc">Dijon:</span> I thought you said you _know_ Christianity is true?